Skip to main content

 Recent Activity15%

-With CSM Pulse enabled (non-zero weight): When a CSM Pulse score is set on an account and updated within the last 90 days, it is included in the calculation at the weight you configure.
-The default distribution when CSM Pulse is active is:
+With CSM Pulse enabled: When an account has a CSM Pulse score updated within the last 90 days, it’s included at the weight you configure:

 FactorDefault Weight